Police: Intoxicated man damaged 24 cars in Cambridge

-Officers responding to the the area of Sciarappa Street around 10:45 p.m. learned that a man wearing a black jacket with a Santa hat hanging out of his back pocket had broke the side view mirrors of two dozen cars as he walked down the road, police said.
+Officers responding to the area of Sciarappa Street around 10:45 p.m. learned that a man wearing a black jacket with a Santa hat hanging out of his back pocket had broken the side view mirrors of two dozen cars as he walked down the road, police said.

 Minutes later, 27-year-old William Kleschinsky was stopped on Binney Street because he allegedly matched the suspect description.